 The discharge planning process begins as soon as a patient is admitted to our hospital.
-Within 48 hours of admission, a social worker will evaluate each patient for available resources including placement, transportation, and aftercare treatment.
-When it is time for the patient to leave inpatient treatment, the social worker will coordinate placement with the patient, family members, outside agencies, or private insurance.
-They will also coordinate transportation from the hospital on the day of discharge to the patient’s next placement as well as aftercare treatment appointments based on individual needs of each patient.
+Within 48 hours of admission, a social worker will evaluate each patient for available resources, including placement, transportation, and aftercare treatment.
+When it is time for the patient to leave our hospital, the social worker will coordinate placement with the patient, family members, outside agencies, or private insurance.
+They will also coordinate transportation from the hospital on the day of discharge to the patient’s next placement, as well as aftercare treatment appointments based on each patient’s individual needs.

 Depending on a patient’s specific situation, the next step in their healing process may include stepping down to the partial hospitalization program (PHP) at Sonora Behavioral Health Hospital.
 This program is held five days a week for six hours a day and includes tracks for both mental health concerns and chemical dependency.
 People who take part in our PHP leave when the treatment day ends, so they can continue attending school or going to work while receiving treatment.
 Our PHP offers a highly structured group therapy schedule, which allows participants to process real-life scenarios as they happen and practice the new coping techniques they are learning in therapy.
 PHP participants also get the chance to process any painful memories or emotions that may have kept them from success.